MicrosoftDocs/nav-content/dynamics-nav-app/madeira-sell.md

 ---
-title: Selling Dynamics 365 for Financials| Microsoft Docs
+title: Selling Dynamics 365 for Financials
 description: Find out how you can expand your business opportunities and become a Microsoft partner and Dynamics 365 for Financials reseller.
 services: project-madeira
 documentationcenter: ''